Oceanside Bicycle Accident Lawyer

 Benefits of Hiring an Oceanside Bicycle Accident Lawyer

-The personal injury claims process can be quite intimidating and overwhelming, especially if you are injured and trying to recover.
-Personal injury lawsuits often involve several complex moving parts ranging from settlement negotiations with the at-fault driver’s insurance company, investigating the cause of the accident to better craft a winning legal argument, conducting pre-trial discovery, and filing a lawsuit in civil court, when necessary.
+The personal injury claims process can be intimidating and overwhelming, especially if you are injured and trying to recover.
+Personal injury lawsuits often involve complex moving parts ranging from settlement negotiations with the at-fault driver’s insurance company, investigating the cause of the accident to craft a winning legal argument, conducting pre-trial discovery, and filing a lawsuit in civil court when necessary.
 An experienced and skilled Oceanside personal injury lawyer will take the burden off your shoulders and build a compelling case on your behalf.

 Take Legal Action Sooner Rather Than Later

 The sooner you take action, the better.
 Why?
-Because under California law, you only have two years from the date of the accident to file a personal injury lawsuit.
+Because under California law, you only have two years from the accident date to file a personal injury lawsuit.
 This is known as the California statute of limitations.
 This period is even shorter if you were hit by a city or state vehicle.
 If a driver employed by a local government entity is involved, you only have six months to file a notice of a claim.
 This is why you need to speak to an Oceanside Bicycle Accident attorney about your legal case sooner rather than later.

 Additionally, suffering a serious injury in a bicycle accident can have life-altering consequences.
-You may have bills piling up and little income coming in since you are forced to miss work to recover from your injuries.
+You may have bills and little income coming in since you are forced to miss work to recover from your injuries.

 Bicycle Accident Lawyers in Oceanside, CA

-If you or someone you love has been injured in a serious bicycle accident by a carelessness motorist, please call our experienced Oceanside bicycle accident lawyers at (760) 509-8818 or (800) 404-5400 for free, friendly advice.
+If you or someone you love has been injured by a careless motorist in a severe bicycle accident, please call our experienced Oceanside bicycle accident lawyers at (760) 509-8818 or (800) 404-5400 for free, friendly advice.
+See our case history of verdicts and settlements.

-Photo by pixabay.com on pexels
+Editor’s Note: updated [cha 10.16.23] Photo by pixabay.com on pexels sb bw [cs 1968]

 Client Reviews